IamAditya-Dubey/Youtube-Clone/README.md

 ## Features

 - All Videos of YouTube are fetched with API
-- This CLone is Fully functional
+- This Clone is Fully functional
 - I am going to Add Video Playing feature and Search feature also